IBM/universal-connectors/filter-plugin/logstash-filter-pubsub-mysql-guardium/README.md

 4. Sink description (optional): Describe the purpose or use case for the sink.
 5. In the Sink destination panel, select the Cloud Pub/Sub topic as sink service and select the topic created in previous steps.
 6. Choose logs to include in the sink in the Build inclusion filter panel.

-#### NOTES:
+**Notes**:
 * You can filter the logs by log name, resource, and severit multi-region.
 * In cases of multiple regions, you need to do the same set of configurations per each region.
-Based on the region, different configuration files will be used for the input plug-in
+Based on the region, different configuration files will be used for the input plug-in.

-### Set destination (TOPIC & SUBSCRIPTION) permissions
+### Seting destination (TOPIC & SUBSCRIPTION) permissions

 To set permissions for the log sink to route to its destination, do the following: